Back to blog

 return None

-Note: We’ll be utilizing automatic result parsing provided by the Oxylabs Web Scraper API to make our lives easier.
+Note: The script utilizes automatic result parsing provided by the Oxylabs Web Scraper API to make our lives easier.
 If you want to read more about the capabilities of the API, head over to the docs here.

-If we run the function, we can see the contents of the response we get printed out:
+When you run the function, you can see the contents of the response printed out:

 Utilizing LangChain to interpret data

-Now that we have some data scraped, we want to get it data processed by an LLM, something LangChain can help us with.
+Now that you have some data scraped, let’s get all the data processed by an LLM; this is something LangChain can help us with.

 )